Harshvs33/Weave/Terms.md

 ## 1. Account Eligibility and Security

 * **Account Creation:** To access certain features of Weave, you must create an account using a valid email address.
 You agree to provide accurate information and keep your credentials secure.
 * **Account Responsibility:** You are entirely responsible for all activities, posts, and media uploads that occur under your account.
+* **Minimum Age:** You must be at least 13 years old to create an account or use Weave.
+By using the app, you represent that you meet this age requirement.

 ---